 My husband would say, Who’s going to cook?
 Who’s going to clean?
 Who’s going to do the chores?
 Who is going to do this?
 Who is going to wash?
 I told Jennifer, and I won’t tell you the language she said, but she said you need to go back to school.

 And I did.
 The whole time I was there, I made magna cum laude and was carrying 22 units.

 I think when you become a wife or mother, you have the potential to lose your identity, or a husband, you have the potential to lose who you are.
 The one thing I want to encourage each of you is don’t lose that because when you lose that, you lose who you are.
 You lose your vision, you lose your goal, you lose ultimately where do you want to go with this.
 Don’t lose your self-identity.

 FAMILIA GRIEF AND JOY: LOSING EMILIO AND FINDING IGNACIO'S FAMILIA

 At the end of 2005, her middle child was killed in a car collision.
 Irma remembers that she and Emilio were supposed to graduate at the end of that academic year: he from high school and she from college.

 We were competing for GPAs.
 And Emilio and I had made a bet.
 If his GPA was higher than 3.4, he was going to get a tattoo.
 And that’s why, after his death, I paid for all of [my kids] to get tattoos.

 In 2016, Irma reunited with her biological father’s family.
-Her father, Ignacio Mendoza, died when she was just five years old.
+Her father, Ignacio Mendoza, died when she was just three years old.